Property Compass

 Capital Gains Tax on Australian property

-The 50% CGT discount
+The 50% CGT discount — changing from 1 July 2027

 If you've owned an investment property for more than 12 months, you're generally entitled to the ATO's 50% CGT discount for individuals.
 This means only half your capital gain is added to your taxable income.
 For example, a $300,000 capital gain becomes a $150,000 taxable gain.
 The discount applies to individuals and most trusts, but not to companies.
+A federal reform passed in the 2026-27 Budget will replace this discount with cost-base indexation plus a 30% minimum tax on real gains, starting 1 July 2027 — this calculator still uses the current 50% discount, which remains correct for any sale before that date.

 How CGT is calculated

 Your capital gain is the sale price minus your cost base — which includes the purchase price, stamp duty, legal fees, and any capital improvements you've made.
 The taxable gain is then added to your ordinary income for that financial year and taxed at your marginal rate.
 Because a large gain can push you into a higher tax bracket, the salary field helps estimate the real impact.
+Marginal rates here reflect the FY2026-27 ATO brackets, including the rate cut on the $18,201–$45,000 bracket from 16% to 15% effective 1 July 2026.

 Main residence and exemptions